codio-content/Linux-Searching_Files_and_File_Contents/.guides/content/Printing-out-information-1acb.md

 ## Keeping the user aware

-As we've experimented on previous units, the CLI way of interacting with the user is by printing out text regarding the result of the instructions that it was given.
+As we’ve seen in previous units, the CLI way of interacting with the user is by printing out text as a result of the instructions that it was given.

 _Bash_, the program running in the terminal has a widely used command that prints out information regarding the progress or the state of the given input: